lordReddx/mindustry-creator-mod/README.md

 - Unit: 43
 - Map: 40
 - Planets: 11
+- This module is mainly used to upgrade factory resources.
+Defending the enemy is secondary.
 - If you like this module, please click thumbs on this page *⸜(^_^)⸝*
 - Subsequent will update more if you have Suggestions or comments please go to the QQ group 200951753 and discussion of the author.
 - Or send email to cyj674971336@163.com